schmic/ac-monitor/README.md

 ## About
-AC-Monitor is a really time web-application to configure, run and monitor multiple instances of [Assetto Corsa](http://store.steampowered.com/app/244210) [Servers](https://steamdb.info/app/302550/).
+AC-Monitor is a web-application to configure, run and monitor multiple instances of [Assetto Corsa](http://store.steampowered.com/app/244210) [Servers](https://steamdb.info/app/302550/).

 In the case you found any bugs or problems please open an [issue](https://github.com/schmic/ac-monitor/issues).